Mint-System/Odoo-Apps-Sale-Workflow/sale_renting_line_period/tests/TEST_INSTRUCTIONS.rst

 - Click return
 - For conference set return date 1 day after start date
-- Remove all selected lots for pinter
+- Remove print from return list
 - Validate and check if return date is set correctly

+Split line:

+- Click on split line action
+- Enter 1.0
+- Ensure a new line with qty 1.0 is created
+- Check if the lots have been transfered

 Partial return with lot:

 - Click return
-- Ensure conference room is not shown
-- For printer remove "PRINT003"
+- Remove the line with only 1 lot
 - Select return date 2 days after today
 - Click validate
-- Check if Odoo splitted the line into two lines
-- Check if the lots are assigned correctly and cannot be edited

 Extend period: